Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 ### Skills

 **Skills** make up the majority of the way characters interact with the world.
+They're a type of Stat used in very specific situations.

 There are an infinite number of Skills in Arrata, as none are inherently defined, but an Appendix is included at the end that details a number of potentially useful Skills.
 These are also included on the [Official Arrata Character Sheet]().

 Skills have 4 components, including the ones from Stats as discussed before: